-Students learn methods and materials specific to 5-12 English teaching.
+Candidates will learn methods and materials specific to 5-12 English teaching.
 Planning for teaching and learning experiences based on secondary student learning needs is the focus.
 Must be fully accepted to the Teacher Education Program.
 Concurrent enrollment in EDU 386 required.
-(Prerequisites: EDU 370, EDU 371, and EDU 440) (Must be taken at Waldorf University) (Fall)
+(Prerequisites: EDU 370, EDU 371, and EDU 440) (Must be taken at Waldorf University) (Fall) [PLO 3.B.
+Students will design instructional plans that support learners in the process of meeting rigorous goals by applying knowledge of content areas, curriculum, cross-disciplinary skills, and pedagogy, in addition to individual needs and community context.]